-A5.3.22 The following illustrative example provides further context for how this field should be reported at different dates during the lifetime of a hypothetical underlying exposure.
+The following illustrative example provides further context for how this field should be reported at different dates during the lifetime of a hypothetical underlying exposure.

-Assume an underlying exposure with the following details: granted on 1 January 2019 and a EUR 1,000 arrangement fee capitalised on day 1 (1 January 2019).
-A total payment of EUR 2,500 is due on the first payment date of 1 February 2019 (equal to the EUR 1,500 mortgage payment + the alreadymentioned EUR 1,000 arrangement fee), of which EUR 1,500 is paid and the EUR 1,000 is capitalised.
+Assume an underlying exposure with the following details: granted on 1 January 2019 and a EUR 1,000 arrangement fee capitalised on day 1 due on the first payment date (1 January February 2019).
+A total payment of EUR 2,500 is due on the first payment date of 1 February 2019 (equal to the EUR 1,500 mortgage payment + the already-mentioned EUR 1,000 arrangement fee), of which EUR 1,500 is paid and the EUR 1,000 is capitalised negotiated to be postponed to the following payment date.
 At this time, the 'Payment Due' field in the applicable template (i.e. RREL39; CREL105; CRPL50; AUTL37; CMRL36; CCDL28; LESL35; ESTL35, as applicable) must reflect this next payment amount (EUR 1,500).

 A data submission for this underlying exposure at this cut-off date would report EUR 1,000 for an arrears balance for this underlying exposure, for the following reason: although the obligor has made the agreed mortgage payment on the due date of 1 February 2019, the capitalised arrangement fee has not yet been paid.
-This is represented by the calculation below as at 1 February 2019, and, accordingly, the 'Account Status' field in the applicable template (i.e. RREL69; CREL136; CRPL79; AUTL70; CMRL55; CCDL37; LESL57; ESTL55) must reflect this situation, by being reported as 'ARRE' (meaning 'Arrears').
+This is represented by the calculation below as at 4-2 February 2019, and, accordingly, the 'Account Status' field in the applicable template (i.e. RREL69; CREL136; CRPL79; AUTL70; CMRL55; CCDL37; LESL57; ESTL55) must reflect this situation, by being reported as 'ARRE' (meaning 'Arrears').